felixZmn/ansible-in-docker/README.md

 # ansible in docker

-This is a inofficial docker image for [ansible](https://github.com/ansible/ansible) based on alpine linux.
-An current official docker image for ansible is not available.
+This is a inofficial docker image for [ansible](https://github.com/ansible/ansible) based on alpine linux, because an official image is not available.

 This image is available on [docker hub](https://hub.docker.com/r/felixzimmermann/ansible).

 # Contents